UBC-DSCI/introduction-to-datascience-python/source/viz.md

 was {glue:text}`english_mother_tongue` / {glue:text}`census_popn` $\times$
 100\% = {glue:text}`result`\%

-Below we use `assign` to calculate the percentage of people reporting a given language as their mother tongue and primary language at home for all the languages in the `can_lang` data set.
+Below we assign the percentages of people reporting a given language as their mother tongue and primary language at home to two new columns in the `can_lang` data frame.
 Since the new columns are appended to the end of the data table, we selected the new columns after the transformation so you can clearly see the mutated output from the table.
 Note that we formatted the number for the Canadian population